vsquicciarini/madys/docs/source/index.rst

 To this aim, we developed the Manifold Age Determination for Young Stars (**MADYS**, IPA: /ˈmɑːdɪs/), a flexible Python tool for the age and mass determination of young stellar and substellar objects based on isochronal fitting.

-Check out the :doc:`usage` section for further information, including how to perform the :ref:`installation` of the project.
+The tool can be installed by following the guidelines provided in the :doc:`installation` section.
+Check the section :doc:`usage` to understand the capabilities of the code through several easily replicable examples.

 Features
 --------